SkyGok/websiteforUNIMAK/README.md

 - No authentication is implemented
 - All images are placeholders
 - Replace all TODO comments with actual content before production use
+- The site uses HashRouter for GitHub Pages compatibility (URLs will have `#` in them)